I am a physical chemist at the University of Stavanger with

 The city of Stavanger (ca. 100 000 inhabitants) lies in the south-western part of Norway.
-The university has
+UiS has

-about 9000 students and is nicely located near Hafrsfjord.
+about 9000 students and its campus (see slide show, left bar) is located near Hafrsfjord.

-After an chemical eduction at the CHF in Stuttgart and studies at
+After an chemical eduction at the CHF in Stuttgart, Germany, and studies at

 the University of Oslo, I have

-since 1984 been in Stavanger and work on chemical and biological
+since 1984 been in Stavanger and have worked on chemical and biological

-oscillators; especially with the BZ reaction and circadian rhythms.
+oscillators; especially with the Belousov-Zhabotinsky (BZ) reaction and circadian rhythms.
 The BZ reaction is a chemical

 oscillator that can show concentration oscillations, sometimes for hours,